Axway/open-docs-microsite-template/README.md

 7. Back in the Netlify window, verify that your newly created microsite repository is on the list, and click to select it.
 8. Select **Open docs team** as Owner, select **master** as branch to deploy.
 Do not change the **Basic** or **Advanced** build settings.
 Click **Deploy site**.

 The site is now deployed on a random URL.
 To change the URL click **Site settings > Change site name** and enter a name in the format `MYPROJECT-open-docs`.
 The site will now be available on the URL `https://MYPROJECT-open-docs.netlify.app/`.

 You can enable the Netlify deploy preview comment for pull requests at once.
 Still on the site settings, on the left menu click **Build & deploy** > **Deploy notifications**, and verify that 'Add Deploy Preview notifications as pull request comments when Deploy Preview succeeds' is on the list.
-If not, add it by clicking **Add notification**.
+If it isn't, add it by clicking **Add notification**.

 ### Customize the site to use your Github repo and test the GitHub edit links